 The author has seen evidence of Netskope stock being available on multiple pre-IPO platforms.

-Expect to pay at least a $10,000 investment minimum.
+Minimum investment amounts on these platforms range from $5,000 to $50,000.
 It’s free to sign up for online access to pre-IPO data and deal alerts.

 Pre-IPO investing platforms empower users to indicate interest in companies they wish to invest in.